Vertigo (film): Alternative ending

 A coda to the film was shot that showed Midge at her apartment, listening to a radio report (voiced by San Francisco TV reporter Dave McElhatton) describing the pursuit of Gavin Elster across Europe.
-Midge switches the radio off when Scottie enters the room.
-They then share a drink and look out of the window in silence.
+Midge switches the radio off when Scottie enters the room, and they then share a drink and look out of the window in silence.
 Contrary to reports that this scene was filmed to meet foreign censorship needs, this tag ending had originally been demanded by Geoffrey Shurlock of the U.S. Production Code Administration, who had noted: "It will, of course, be most important that the indication that Elster will be brought back for trial is sufficiently emphasized."

-Hitchcock finally succeeded in fending off most of Shurlock's demands (which included toning down erotic allusions) and had the alternative ending dropped.
-The footage was discovered in Los Angeles in May 1993, and was added as an alternative ending on the LaserDisc release, and later on DVD and Blu-ray releases.
+Hitchcock ultimately succeeded in fending off most of Shurlock's demands, including toning down erotic allusions, and had the alternative ending dropped.
+The footage was discovered in Los Angeles in May 1993, and was added as an alternative ending on LaserDisc, DVD, and Blu-ray releases of the film.

 Music

-The score was written by Bernard Herrmann.
-It was conducted by Muir Mathieson and recorded in Europe because there was a musicians' strike in the U.S.
+The film's score was written by regular Hitchcock collaborator Bernard Herrmann.
+It was conducted by Muir Mathieson and recorded in Europe because of a musicians' strike in the United States.

-In a 2004 special issue of the British Film Institute's (BFI) magazine Sight & Sound, director Martin Scorsese described the qualities of Herrmann's famous score:
+In a 2004 special issue of the British Film Institute's magazine Sight and Sound, director Martin Scorsese described the qualities of Herrmann's score:

-Hitchcock's film is about obsession, which means that it's about circling back to the same moment, again and again ...
+Hitchcock's film is about obsession, which means that it's about circling back to the same moment, again and again...
 And the music is also built around spirals and circles, fulfillment and despair.
 Herrmann really understood what Hitchcock was going for — he wanted to penetrate to the heart of obsession.

 Graphic design

-Graphic designer Saul Bass used spiral motifs in both the title sequence and the movie poster, emphasizing what the documentary Obsessed with Vertigo calls, "Vertigos psychological vortex".
+Graphic designer Saul Bass used spiral motifs in both the title sequence and the movie poster, emphasizing what the documentary Obsessed with Vertigo calls the film's "psychological vortex".
 Bass's unconventional framing of actress Audrey Lowell's facial features in the first images of the titles was indebted to Bauhaus photography.
-According to her 1997 Guardian interview Kim Novak wanted to do the opening title sequence but Harry Cohn insisted Hitchcock pay full rate for the single day's shooting and so another face was chosen.
+According to her 1997 Guardian interview, Kim Novak wanted to do the opening title sequence but Harry Cohn insisted Hitchcock pay full rate for the single day's shooting and so another face was chosen.

 Release

-Vertigo premiered in San Francisco on May 9, 1958, at the Stage Door Theater at Mason and Geary (now the August Hall nightclub).
+Vertigo premiered in San Francisco on May 9, 1958, at the Stage Door Theater (now the August Hall nightclub).
 While Vertigo did break even upon its original release, earning $3.2 million in North American distributor rentals against its $2,479,000 cost, it earned significantly less than other Hitchcock productions.